PPISP: Physically-Plausible Compensation and Control of Photometric Variations in Radiance Field Reconstruction: Related Work

 Appearance inconsistencies across multi-view input images significantly degrade the quality of radiance field reconstructions and subsequent novel-view synthesis.
 Such variations are common in unconstrained image collections, for instance when using internet photo collections or captures under uncontrolled lighting conditions.

-\paragraph{Compensation during reconstruction.} To mitigate these inconsistencies, NeRF\mbox{-}W~\cite{martinbrualla2021nerfw} and GS\mbox{-}W~\cite{zhang2024GS-W} introduce learnable per\mbox{-}image latent embeddings (GLO) that are optimized jointly with the scene representation.
-These latent embeddings enable smooth interpolation within the observed appearance distribution, but may inadvertently get entangled with scene geometry or reflectance when optimized end-to-end.
+\paragraph{Compensation during reconstruction.} To mitigate these inconsistencies, NeRF\mbox{-}W~\cite{martinbrualla2021nerfw} and GS\mbox{-}W~\cite{zhang2024GS-W} introduce GLO that are optimized jointly with the scene representation.
+These per-image latent embeddings enable smooth interpolation across observed appearances, but risk entangling scene geometry with reflectance when optimized end-to-end.
+Block\mbox{-}NeRF~\cite{tancik2022block} extends this idea to city-scale scenes and additionally conditions on camera exposure metadata.
 To impose stronger constraints and better align with the image formation process, subsequent works model photometric transformations explicitly.
 URF~\cite{rematas2022urf} represents per-image variations using affine color transformations, while BilaRF~\cite{wang2024bilateral} extends this idea to per\mbox{-}pixel affine mappings parameterized via bilateral grids.
-Closest to our approach, ADOP's~\cite{Ruckert2022ADOP} post-processing models exposure, white balance, camera response function (CRF), and vignetting effects as explicit calibration parameters.
+Several works instead model specific physical components of the image formation pipeline: Xian \etal~\cite{xian2023neural} learn lens distortion and vignetting jointly with the radiance field, and HDR\mbox{-}NeRF~\cite{huang2022hdr} and HDR\mbox{-}GS~\cite{hdrgs2024} recover HDR radiance by learning a camera response function (CRF) from multi-exposure captures.
+Closest to our approach, ADOP's~\cite{Ruckert2022ADOP} post-processing models exposure, white balance, CRF, and vignetting effects as explicit calibration parameters.
 However, our formulation better disentangles exposure offset and white balance, while using a more compact CRF model.
 Recently, Huang \etal~\cite{ltmnerf2024} and Niemeyer \etal~\cite{nexf2025} deviate from a frame-based correction and instead learn a 3D exposure neural field, predicting the optimal exposure values for each 3D point.